Democratic Republic of the Congo: Languages

 French is the official language of the Democratic Republic of the Congo.
 It is culturally accepted as the lingua franca, facilitating communication among the many different ethnic groups of the Congo.
-According to a 2018 OIF report, 49 million Congolese people (51% of the population) could read and write French.
+In 2018, 49 million Congolese people (51% of the population) could read and write French.
 A 2021 survey found that 74% of the population could speak French, making it the most widely spoken language in the country.

 In Kinshasa, 67% of the population in 2014 could read and write French, and 68.5% could speak and understand it.

 In 2024, there were around 12 million native French speakers in the country.